zhuolonghao/zhuolonghao.github.io/_posts/2024-07-01-leveraged_credit_defining_leveraged.md

 Moody's Investor Service **ranks** the creditworthiness of borrowers using a standardized rating scale from Aaa (the highest quality) to C (the lowest quality).

-These ratings are calculated as a weighted average of factors considered in the Scorecard.
-Below is a scorecard for Integrated Oil and Gas companies [1].
+These ratings are calculated as a weighted average of factors considered in the Scorecard, as illustrated below for Integrated Oil and Gas companies [1].
-- at the top, it mainly considers financial metrics such as interest coverage, and balance sheet leverage.
+- At the top, it's a rule-based method that considers financial metrics such as interest coverage, leverage, size, and profitability.
-- it also factors in the country's risk and local government policies, which may result in a downgrade adjustment.
+- It also incorporates the country's risk and local government policies, which may result in an adjustment to the initial rating.
-- ratings may reflect additional factors that are difficult to quantify or measure, such as the quality and experience of management.
+- The final rating can be further adjusted due to other considerations such as the management quality and experience.

 <p align="center">
 <img src="/images/posts_2024_07_01/moody_score_card.png" >
 </p>

-Despite the scorecard factors and their relative importance/weight differ across industries [2], it's helpful to summarize popular financial metrics without regard to industry classification.
-For instance, the table below presents the medians by broad rating category for global non-financial corporates as of Dec 2016 [3].
-In general, the median for these metrics follows a monotonic relationship with ratings.
+Despite Moody's scorecards being industry-specific [2], a quick look at all global non-financial corporates by broad rating category reveals the median for selected financials generally follows a monotonic relationship with rating [3].

 <p align="center">
 <img src="/images/posts_2024_07_01/moody_rating_fin.png" >